SpikeInterface/spikeinterface/doc/modules/curation.rst

   * **definition** with the folowing keys:

     * "format_version" : format specification
-    * "unit_ids" : give the list of unit_ds
+    * "unit_ids" : the list of unit_ds
-    * "label_definitions" : list of label category and possible labels per category.
+    * "label_definitions" : list of label categories and possible labels per category.
                             Every category can be *exclusive=True* onely one label or *exclusive=False* several labels possible

   * **manual output** curation with the folowing keys: